SocietyForArtisticResearch/NMH-editor/src/readme.md

 # Important:

 __I've updated *mnh-backend* with an extra uploadAngular option, that returns json instead of a string (angular http client doesn't like plain strings).
 So be sure to pull !__
-* used server in rcexposition/tools etc should be configurable and somewhere else
-* basic-tool and audio-tool almost identical (what is basic/what is image tool?)

 ## Issues
 * when importing a js do import "filname" not import("filename")